openflighthpc/flight-action-api/README.md

 export jwt_secret=<keep-this-secret-safe>
 ```

-The default modes the application ships with is `standalone` nodes and `exploding` groups.
-They are responsible for the following:
-* `standalone`: read the available `nodes` from the node config,
-* `exploding`: expand group names into a list of nodes

-There also needs to be a predefined set of `commands` available to be ran.

 *NOTE*: For System Administrators and Integrators
 Please refer to the [additional documentation](docs/ticket-lifecycle.md) on how the application processes tickets.
 This covers the advanced functioning of the application and security implications.
 It also gives context to the various configuration options.